Got (the healthiest) Milk?

 • Hemp milk (depending on the brand) does have some protein: more than almond/coconut/rice but less than soy/regular milk

-• Watch out for added sugars and preservatives
+• Watch out for added sugars and preservatives/thickeners (carrageenan)

-• Hemp milk offers a well-balanced ratio of omega-3 and omega-6 essential fatty acids, and if you’re trying to avoid soy, hemp milk is a good alternative
+• Hemp milk offers a well-balanced ratio of omega-3 and omega-6 essential fatty acids

 What does hemp milk offer you?
-A slightly higher protein alternative to soy or cow milk.
+A milk alternative with more protein than almond/rice/coconut milk.
 1 cup has 100-110 calories, 6-7 g fat, 1g saturated fat, 2-5 g protein, 30% DV calcium, 25% DV vitamin D, 25% DV riboflavin, and 25% DV vitamin B12.
 Hemp milk also provides iron, phosphorus and magnesium.

 a

-The Picky Eater Recommendation: If you’re not trying to cut calories and like the taste of hemp milk, choose this over almond or rice milk.
-If you can tolerate cow or soy milk, drink that.
+The Bottom Line: If you’re not trying to cut calories and if you like the taste of hemp milk, choose this over almond or rice milk.
+Choose an organic hemp milk with no carrageenan.

 a